emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

 ***
+## MP4Hydra
+### Score: 12/20
+1. Streams load, but it takes a second. ⚠️
+1. Has 1080p, but can't be changed lower. ⚠️
+1. Good for both new and old content. ✔️
+1. Has has 2 sources, but doesn't auto-switch if one fails. ⚠️
+1. Site only has movies so it doesn't need auto-switch. ⚠️
+1. Site feels dated, lots of room for improvement. ❌
+1. Has built in subs for most content and allows adjusting. ✔️
+1. Site only has movies. ❌
+1. Site allows you to create playlists. ✔️
+1. Site has sorting options, random movies, and playlist generators. ✔️

+***
 ## Heartive
 ### Score: 11/20
 1. Streams load very fast. ✔️